cvjena/electromyogram/README.md

 - **Easy to use**: The package provides a straightforward interface, making it accessible for users of all levels of expertise.
 - **Visualize muscle activity**: The EMG Intensity plot allows you to visualize the intensity of muscle activity over the face, providing insights into patterns and variations.
-- **Designed explicitly for facial** muscles**: The tool focuses on facial muscles, enabling you to study and understand muscle activity in the face, which can be particularly useful in fields like facial expression analysis, neuroscience, and rehabilitation.
+- **Designed explicitly for facial muscles**: The tool focuses on facial muscles, enabling you to study and understand muscle activity in the face, which can be particularly useful in fields like facial expression analysis, neuroscience, and rehabilitation.
+- **FACS**: Visualize the Facial Action Coding System at the correct anatomical locations for a more intuitive understanding of the data.
 - **Potential for extension**: While the current focus is on facial muscles, this tool could potentially be extended to analyze other muscle groups.
 - **Beyond muscles**: The tool can also be used to plot additional facial information, such as oxygen saturation, but this is not officially supported yet.

 ## Installation